 All posts by Jason Pedreza

-Simplify data ingestion from Amazon S3 to Amazon Redshift using auto-copy (preview)
+Simplify data ingestion from Amazon S3 to Amazon Redshift using auto-copy

-Post Syndicated from Jason Pedreza original https://aws.amazon.com/blogs/big-data/simplify-data-ingestion-from-amazon-s3-to-amazon-redshift-using-auto-copy-preview/
+Post Syndicated from Jason Pedreza original https://aws.amazon.com/blogs/big-data/simplify-data-ingestion-from-amazon-s3-to-amazon-redshift-using-auto-copy/

-Amazon Redshift is a fast, scalable, secure, and fully managed cloud data warehouse that makes it simple and cost-effective to analyze all of your data using standard SQL and your existing business intelligence (BI) tools.
+Amazon Redshift is a fast, scalable, secure, and fully managed cloud data warehouse that makes it simple and cost-effective to analyze your data using standard SQL and your existing business intelligence (BI) tools.
 Tens of thousands of customers today rely on Amazon Redshift to analyze exabytes of data and run complex analytical queries, making it the most widely used cloud data warehouse.

 Overview of the auto-copy feature in Amazon Redshift